LauzHack/LauzHack.github.io/ReadMe.md

 - **Organizers**: Edit `_data/organizers.yml`, and put people photos in `images/people/` named in `First Last.jpg` format.
                   People photos should be 300x300px.
 - **Workshops**: Edit `_data/workshops.yml`.

+See the [GitHub Pages documentation](https://pages.github.com/) to learn how to deploy the site and use a custom domain name.